Forest - Kindness and Killing

 I take them as mine, according to our ways.

-I treat each wife as if I had chosen her myself.
+I treat each wife as if I chose her myself.